top of page

 teacher of both voice and Alexander Technique.

-Most recently, Ms. Matthews appeared in the Guerrilla Opera premiere of “The Thrilling Adventures of Lovelace and Babbage,” in February 2023.
-She has also performed with Enigma Chamber Opera as Flora in The Turn of the Screw, Promenade Opera Project as Marzelline in Beethoven’s Fidelio & Noémie in Massenet’s Cendrillon, and with Boston Conservatory Opera as both Despina in Mozart’s Così fan tutte and Lucinda in Muhly’s chilling Dark Sisters.
+In previous seasons, she has also been seen with Guerilla Opera in their premiere of “The Thrilling Adventures of Lovelace and Babbage,” Enigma Chamber Opera as Flora in The Turn of the Screw, Promenade Opera Project as Marzelline in Beethoven’s Fidelio & Noémie in Massenet’s Cendrillon, and with Boston Conservatory Opera as both Despina in Mozart’s Così fan tutte and Lucinda in Muhly’s Dark Sisters.

 Ms. Matthews, a native of Dallas, Texas, has been ensconced in music from an early age, beginning on violin, which she played for ten years, and teaching herself piano to accompany herself.